optittm/survey-back-api/README.md

 ## Test

-You can run the unit tests :
+To run the unit tests:

 1. Install dependencies by running ```pip install -r requirements.txt```.
 2. Run the tests by running ```python -m unittest discover tests```.